SapientSapiens/capstone1project-2025-mlz/README.md

      ![alt text](Capstone1Screenshots/image14.png)

   - Let us try again with a new bird from the 25 species.
 Let us take the Sarus Crane.
 Apart from a picture of Sarus Crane not in the dataset, I found a complex picture where the are  are accompanying objects in similar pose which can be challenging for the model.
-Kindly check this image of the Sarus Crane <https://static.theprint.in/wp-content/uploads/2023/03/Untitled-design-11-1.jpg?compress=true&quality=80&w=376&dpr=2.6>  Now, let us change the input iamge url in the cloud_test.py script and run it.
+Kindly check this image of the Sarus Crane <https://static.theprint.in/wp-content/uploads/2023/03/Untitled-design-11-1.jpg?compress=true&quality=80&w=376&dpr=2.6>
+    Now, let us change the input image url in the cloud_test.py script and run it.
 We can see the model correctly predicts the bird.

      ![alt text](Capstone1Screenshots/image15.png)